 Merge the PR with the automated tests for the application code, and let’s move on to adding automated tests for the infrastructure code.

-Now that you’ve seen how to configure a CI server to run the sample app’s automated tests, you may want to update the CI server to also run the infrastructure automated tests that you added for your OpenTofu code in Part 4.
+Now that you’ve seen how to configure a CI server to run the sample app’s automated tests, you may want to update the CI server to also run the infrastructure-automated tests that you added for your OpenTofu code in Part 4.
 Since these tests deploy real resources into a real AWS account, you will need to give your CI server a way to authenticate to AWS.

 This is a somewhat tricky problem.
 When a human being needs to authenticate to a machine, you can rely on that human memorizing some sort of secret, such as a password.
 But what do you do when a machine, such as a CI server, needs to authenticate to another machine?
 How can that machine "memorize" some sort of secret without leaking that secret to everyone else?

 Typically, when someone leaves a company, you revoke all their access.
-If you were using their credentials for automation, then that automation will break.
+If you were using their credentials for automation, that automation will break.

 You typically want multiple developers at your company to be able to manage the automations you set up.
-If you use a developer’s user account for those automations, then the other developers won’t be able to access that user account to update the credentials or permissions.
+If you use a developer’s user account for those automations, the other developers won’t be able to access that user account to update the credentials or permissions.

-Use machine user credentials or automatically-provisioned credentials to authenticate from a CI server or other automations. |
+Use machine user credentials or automatically provisioned credentials to authenticate from a CI server or other automations. |

-One way to allow automated tools to authenticate is to create a dedicated machine user, which is a user account that is only used for automation (not by any human user).
+One way to allow automated tools to authenticate is to create a dedicated machine user, which is a user account that is used only for automation (not by any human user).
 You create the user, generate credentials for them (e.g., access keys), and copy those credentials into whatever tool you’re using (e.g., into GitHub).

 However, machine users also have two major drawbacks.
-First, you have to copy their credentials around manually, which is tedious and error-prone.
+First, you have to copy their credentials around manually, which is tedious and error prone.
 Second, the credentials you’re copying are typically long-lived credentials, so if these credentials are ever leaked, there is an extended window of time during which they could be exploited.

-You’ve seen one form of automatically-provisioned credentials already earlier in this blog post series: IAM roles.
+You’ve seen one form of automatically provisioned credentials already earlier in this blog post series: IAM roles.
 Some of the resources you’ve deployed in AWS, such as the EKS cluster in Part 3, used IAM roles to authenticate and make API calls within your AWS account (e.g., to deploy EC2 instances as EKS worker nodes).
 You didn’t have to manually manage credentials to make this work.
 Instead, AWS automatically provisioned credentials that the EKS cluster could use.

-With IAM roles, the thing you’re authenticating from and the thing you’re authenticating to are both AWS, but there are also systems that support automatically-provisioned credentials across different companies and services.
-One of the most common is Open ID Connect (OIDC), which is an open protocol for authentication.
-Not all services support OIDC, but in the cases where it is supported, it’s usually a more secure choice than machine user credentials, as OIDC gives you not only automatically-provisioned credentials (so no manual copy/paste), but also short-lived credentials that expire after a configurable period of time (e.g., one hour).
+With IAM roles, the thing you’re authenticating from and the thing you’re authenticating to are both AWS, but some systems support automatically provisioned credentials across different companies and services.
+One of the most common is OpenID Connect (OIDC), an open protocol for authentication.
+Not all services support OIDC, but when it is supported, it’s usually a more secure choice than machine user credentials, as OIDC gives you not only automatically provisioned credentials (so no manual copy/paste), but also short-lived credentials that expire after a configurable period of time (e.g., one hour).

 Let’s set up an OIDC provider and IAM roles so that the automated tests you wrote for the lambda-sample